Applying categorization to tickets and resources

-The system auto-populates the category fields with values based on the training data.
+The system automatically populates the category fields with values based on the training data.

-The sytem displays the following message if the data is not trained for the description entered by the user.
+The system displays the following message if the data is not trained for the description entered by the user:

 The Brain icon for the Recommendations link is disabled if the training data is unavailable or deleted from the system.